Image: Gorilla / stock.adobe.com

 The same three insurers — Blue Cross Blue Shield of Montana, PacificSource, and Montana Health CO-OP — continue to offer plans in Montana’s exchange as of 2022, and residents in all areas of the state can select from among all three insurers’ plans.

-- Blue Cross Blue Shield of Montana (Health Care Service Corporation, or HCSC): 2% average decrease.
+- Blue Cross Blue Shield of Montana (Health Care Service Corporation, or HCSC): 9.8% increase

-Across all three insurers, the weighted average rate change is an increase of about half a percent.
-But average rate changes don’t tell the whole story, for several reasons:
+Even once the rate changes are final, it’s important to remember that average rate changes don’t tell the whole story, for several reasons:

 - Even weighted average rate changes (calculated based on current enrollment) can’t account for the fact that people switch plans during the open enrollment period.